The Fortnight in September: Plot

 The Stevens are a lower middle class family who live in a small mid-terrace house near the railway in Dulwich.
 Since their marriage twenty years ago, they and their growing family have taken an annual two-week summer holiday at the coastal resort of Bognor.
 For Mr Stevens, an accounts clerk at the London firm of Jackson & Tidmarsh, the holiday is the family's highlight, and he plans meticulously.
 Mrs Stevens, though, has never much enjoyed her time away; she fears the sea and she finds the crowds stressful.
 Yet she has never said anything, and tries to find pleasure in the family's delight.

 Mr Stephens presides over a meticulous schedule of preparations before supper on what he calls Going Away Eve, to him one of the best evenings of the year.
 The children, Mary, 19, Dick, 17, and Eddie, 10, all have tasks.
 The next morning, leaving their house key with a neighbour, they walk to the railway station for the train to Bognor.
 On the journey, Mrs Stevens recollects the disappointments of her husband's past, including his disastrous resignation as founding secretary of the local football club.
-Mr Stephens daydreams about the time twenty years ago when he first met his wife, and his mild disappointment that she had neve found the knack of making friends.
+Mr Stephens daydreams about the time twenty years ago when he first met his wife, and his mild disappointment that she had never found the knack of making friends.
 He looks forward to his usual evening trips to the local pub, the little jokes he will share with the barmaid, and the companionship of the regulars.

-After a long journey, they check in at Mrs Huggett's increasingly run-down boarding house, 'Seaview', where they stay every year.
+After a long journey, they check in at Mrs Huggett's run-down boarding house, 'Seaview', where they stay every year.
 The family settle into their familiar holiday routines: daily strolls, cricket on the beach, listening to the band, and bathing in the sea.
 Mr Stephens takes a long walk and reflects on his life, his job, and his marriage.
 He remains disappointed that he was overlooked for promotion, but consoles himself that his wife and home have represented his refuge.
 As he returns, he becomes more optimistic, planning what he intends to do when his big stroke of luck comes.